Dudlushka/Remarkable_TypeFolio_Pretender/README.md

 # Remarkable_TypeFolio_Pretender

 ## General:
-This is a simple proof of concept project, that mimics the communication of the "Type Folio" keyboard via the POGO pins of the device.It is written for the Arduino Leonardo (Pro micro 5v - clone?) board.
+  This is a simple proof of concept project, that mimics the communication of the "Type Folio" keyboard via the POGO pins of the device.
+It is written for the Arduino Leonardo (Pro micro 5v - clone?) board.
 But can easily adapt to any Arduino board.
 This project only translates some commands from the USB CDC UART to POGO Pin virtual keyboard command

 ## The communication with the RM2 on POGO pins: